lifs-tools/lipidspace/README.md

 <details><summary><b>What data formats can be imported?</b></summary>
 <p>
 LipidSpace supports both csv and xlsx files for import.
-The tabels can be either pivot tables (that is lipid species in columns, samples in rows or lipid species in rows and samples in columns) or flat tables.
+The tables can be either pivot tables (that is lipid species in columns, samples in rows or lipid species in rows and samples in columns) or flat tables.
 Further, lipidomics data files in <a href=https://pubs.acs.org/doi/10.1021/acs.analchem.8b04310>mzTab-M</a> format can be imported.
 </p>
 </details>